Montreal General Hospital

-The MGH has been designated by the Quebec government as one of three Level I trauma centres in the province, the others being the Hôpital du Sacré-Cœur de Montréal and Hôpital de l'Enfant-Jésus in Quebec City.
+The MGH has been designated by the Quebec government as one of three Level I trauma centres in the province (the others being the Hôpital du Sacré-Cœur de Montréal and Hôpital de l'Enfant-Jésus in Quebec City) and it is the only one in downtown Montreal.

 The MGH has been affiliated with McGill since 1832 and was one of the first teaching hospitals.